-- Front running is a serious problem in this setup. - After producing some ZKP with respect to an account state, someone may transfer currency to this account. - This will change the account state, and hence, invalidate the pending ZKP. - This is called front running. - Addressed by introducing the notion of pending transfers and epochs. - An epoch is k consecutive blocks. - All transfers to private accounts are put on hold until the end of the epoch. - Will be rolled during the last block of the epoch. - Works under the assumption that any private transfer transaction issued in an epoch will be processed in that epoch as well.
+- Front running is a serious problem in this setup. - After producing some ZKP with respect to an account state, someone may transfer currency to this account. - This will change the account state, and hence, invalidate any pending ZKP. - This is called front running. - Addressed by introducing the notion of pending transfers and epochs. - An epoch is k consecutive blocks. - All transfers to private accounts are put on hold until the end of the epoch. - Will be rolled over to the account in the last block of the epoch. - Works under the assumption that any private transfer transaction issued in an epoch will be processed in that epoch as well.